Note: Be sure to read the Gotchas list before starting your code, and refer back to it frequently when you run into troubles.

 it's doing.
 (The

-switch actually implies -f
+-d switch actually implies -f; I included it

 above because sometimes the debugging output clutters things, in which

-case you need -s -f
+case you need -s -f.)

 Now, in window #2 you can do: